 Other staff will only talk to parents or carers about any such concerns following consultation with the DSL.

-If we believe that notifying the parents or carers would increase the risk to the child, we will discuss this with the Lincolnshire children’s social care before doing so.
+If we believe that notifying parents or carers would increase the risk to the child, we will discuss this with the Lincolnshire children’s social care before doing so.